Frequently Asked Questions

 Will people have access to the park during construction?

-The immediate construction site is about a 800 foot stretch of canyon starting 0.20 miles upstream of Salmon Hole and a section of the north side bluff above Iron Canyon.3 This section will not be available to the public during construction.
+The immediate construction site is about an 800-foot stretch of canyon starting 0.20 miles upstream of Salmon Hole and a section of the north side bluff above Iron Canyon near Parking Lot O.[7] This section will not be available to the public during construction.
 However, we will have public outreach events near the site for the public to learn more about the project and view it from a safe distance.
-During construction, a portion of Yahi Trail will be closed to recreationists for safety reasons.
-This closure will start just upcanyon from Salmon Hole allowing recreationist to still access Salmon Hole.
-For those who wish to travel past this closure point on Yahi Trail, the 0.6 mile4 section of Yahi Trail (from Parking Lot N/Salmon Hole to Parking Lot P) will be rerouted to the road.
+During construction, a section of Yahi Trail will be closed to recreationists for safety reasons.
+This closure will start just upcanyon from Salmon Hole, allowing recreationists to still access Salmon Hole.
+For those who wish to travel past this closure point on Yahi Trail, the 0.6 mile section of Yahi Trail from Parking Lot N/Salmon Hole to Parking Lot P will be rerouted to the road.[8]
 All other trails in the park will remain accessible.
-Recreationists will not be able to access the stream channel within the construction site during construction, however popular swimming holes upstream (Browns Hole) and downstream (Salmon Hole, Bear Hole, Day Camp, and Alligator Hole) will be accessible.
+Recreationists will not be able to access the stream channel within the construction site during construction, however, popular swimming holes upstream (Brown’s Hole) and downstream (Salmon Hole, Bear Hole, Day Camp, and Alligator Hole) will be accessible.

 How will construction impact visitor experience?